Which of the following is classified as a compound? | Study Prep in Pearson+

 1

-Understand the difference between elements and compounds: An element consists of only one type of atom, while a compound consists of two or more different elements chemically bonded together.

-Identify each option: Fe is iron, a single element; Br_2 and O_2 are diatomic molecules made of two atoms of the same element (bromine and oxygen, respectively), so they are elements in molecular form.
+Step 3: He (helium) is a single atom element, a noble gas, so it is not a compound.

+Step 4: Fe (iron) is a pure element consisting of only iron atoms, so it is not a compound.

-NaCl consists of sodium (Na) and chlorine (Cl) atoms chemically bonded together, which means it is a compound.
+Step 5: NaCl consists of sodium (Na) and chlorine (Cl) atoms chemically bonded, making it a compound.

-Recall that compounds have properties different from their constituent elements because of the chemical bonds between different atoms.

-Therefore, among the options, NaCl is classified as a compound because it contains two different elements chemically combined.

 Watch next